You’ve just had a great conversation with a potential client. There was a connection, and you both feel this could be a match. So what’s next?

 How to Sell Your Life Coaching Packages

-Once your irresistible life coaching package is ready, it’s time to put it in front of your potential clients.
-Here are 3 things you need to start selling your life coaching packages.
+Here are three things you need to start selling your life coaching packages.

 [ Read: The Overwhelmed Life Coach’s Guide to Marketing ]